charlie-vf/genshin-recipes-blog/README.md

 - [FontAwesome](https://fontawesome.com/) for icons
 - [LucidChart](https://lucid.app/) for Wireframes sketches

+- The Code Institute Moments walkthrough project for explaining how everything works
 - Slack for troubleshooting help
 - Stack Overflow for further troubleshooting help